 If you do a Google search for EV battery recycling stock AMY is the #3 result!

 Past performance is not an indicator of future returns.
 NIA is not an investment advisor and does not provide investment advice.
 Always do your own research and make your own investment decisions.
-NIA has received compensation from AMY of USD$30,000 cash for a six-month marketing contract.
+NIA has received compensation from AMY of USD$30,000 cash for a six-month marketing contract which has since expired.
 This message is not a solicitation or recommendation to buy, sell, or hold securities.
 Never make investment decisions based on anything NIA says.
 This message is meant for informational and educational purposes only and does not provide investment advice.